SuperOfficeDocs/superoffice-docs/docs/en/document/templates/variables/index.md

 # Template variable reference

 A personalized message is always received better than a generic message.
-That’s why one of the greatest benefits of using a CRM solution is the possibility to easily personalize your content and communication.
+That's why one of the greatest benefits of using a CRM solution is the possibility to easily personalize your content and communication.

-On this page, we’d like to share all the SuperOffice template variables available to you.
+On this page, we'd like to share all the SuperOffice template variables available to you.
 You can also find them from Help (click F1) inside your SuperOffice CRM solution.

 > [!NOTE]
 > When new releases are deployed, there may be instances where the user guide does not yet include the latest template variables.